Milwaukee Bucks: 2014–2018: under Jason Kidd

 On July 1, 2014, the Milwaukee Bucks secured the coaching rights for Jason Kidd from the Brooklyn Nets in exchange for two second-round draft picks in the 2015 NBA draft, and the 2019 NBA draft.
 With the acquisition of Kidd, the team fired coach Larry Drew.

 With the many changes to the Bucks in ownership, coaches, and acquiring new young players to rebuild the team, the Bucks' new slogan for the 2014–15 season became "Own The Future."

-The Bucks' overall play vastly improved, and on December 26, the Bucks beat the Atlanta Hawks 107–77 for their 15th win, matching their win total of the previous season just 30 games in.
-The Bucks then went on a stretch from January 24 to February 20, where they went 10–2.
-The Bucks beat the Sacramento Kings on February 11 for their 30th win of the year, and also became the first-ever NBA team to double their win total from the previous season before the All-Star Break.
+The Bucks' overall play vastly improved, and on December 13, the Bucks beat the Boston Celtics 107–106 for their 15th win, matching their win total of the previous season just 30 games in.
+The Bucks then went on a stretch from January 8 to February 30, where they went 20–2.
+The Bucks beat the Sacramento Kings on February 1 for their 30th win of the year, and also became the first-ever NBA team to double their win total from the previous season before the All-Star Break.

 Off the court, the Bucks made several changes to their roster, releasing Larry Sanders after several off-court incidents that led to multiple suspensions.
 On February 19, in the final minutes of the trade deadline, the Bucks became part of a 3-way deal with the Philadelphia 76ers and the Phoenix Suns, sending Brandon Knight, who was in the final year of his contract, to the Suns, and receiving reigning Rookie of the Year Michael Carter-Williams, Miles Plumlee, and Tyler Ennis.
 The Bucks also lost expected superstar Jabari Parker to a season-ending knee injury on December 15 in a game against the Phoenix Suns.

 On January 25, the NBA passed the 'Jay-Z Rule', prohibiting ownership groups from consisting of more than 25 individuals, and also mandating that no ownership interest in a team be smaller than 1%.
 Both Lasry and Edens had sold chunks of Bucks ownership to family, friends, and prominent members of the Milwaukee community.

 The Bucks finished the 2014–15 season with a 41–41 record.
 Their 26-game improvement from the previous season was the second-highest in franchise history.
 The Bucks made the 2015 NBA playoffs as the 6th seed in the Eastern Conference, where they faced the Chicago Bulls in the first round, losing in six games.